Main Content

-Like probate and trust sales, Los Angeles conservatorship sales are regulated by Probate Code and conducted in probate court.
-The main difference is that the property owner is deceased in a probate transaction.
-In Los Angeles conservatorship sales, the property owner is living and may reside in the home for sale.
+Like probate and trust sales, Los Angeles conservatorship sales are regulated by the Probate Code and conducted in probate court.
+The main difference is that the property owner dies in a probate transaction.
+In contrast, in Los Angeles conservatorship sales, the property owner is living and may still reside in the home for sale.
 The conservator’s role is similar to that of an administrator or an executor.
-A conservator is responsible for making decisions on behalf of the conservatee.
-The conservator acts as fiduciary, managing the property on the conservatee’s behalf.
+Specifically, the conservator is responsible for making decisions on behalf of the conservatee.
+As a fiduciary, the conservator manages the property on the conservatee’s behalf.

 A general conservatorship is established for adults incapable of handling their finances and care.
 Limited conservatorships are set up for adults with developmental disabilities but do not require a higher level of care under the general conservatorship.